 Figure 5.
-Pressure tendency (hPa h $^{-1}$) for the three categories relative to the time of maximum intensification for (a) CNTL and (b) SMTHG.
-Lines indicate the median and the shading the interquartile range. (c) Medians of the pressure tendency (hPa h $^{-1}$) for the three categories relative to the time of maximum intensification for CNTL (solid lines) and SMTHG (dashed lines). (d-f) As (a-c), but for the North Pacific.
+Pressure tendency $(hPa h^{-1})$ for the three categories relative to the time of maximum intensification for (a) CNTL and (b) SMTHG.
+Lines indicate the median and the shading the interquartile range. (c) Medians of the pressure tendency $(hPa h^{-1})$ for the three categories relative to the time of maximum intensification for CNTL (solid lines) and SMTHG (dashed lines). (d-f) As panels (a)-(c) but for the North Pacific.

-Among the three categories, Atlantic cyclones of C3 and C1 are deepening the most in CNTL, with a maximum 6-hour intensification corresponding to approximately 28 and 25 hPa/day, respectively.
-Conversely, cyclones of C2 are characterised by a weaker intensification throughout their evolution (Fig. 5a).
-The results for C2 are statistically significant around the time of maximum intensification (from -6h to 6h), as the 50th percentile of C2 coincides with the 75th percentile of C1 and with the 75-100th percentile (not shown) of C3.
-Moreover, we notice that the median (50th percentile) of C2 is always above the ones for C1 and C3 during the 48 hour time period in both experiments for the Gulf Stream region, indicating a clear tendency for higher intensification in C1 and C3, compared to C2.
-In SMTHG, cyclones intensify similarly fast as in CNTL (Fig. 5a,b).
-In particular, cyclones of C3 experience only a slightly weaker intensification in SMTHG, although the SST front that they cross is barely existing in SMTHG.
+time period in both experiments for the Gulf Stream region, indicating a clear tendency for higher intensification in C1 and C3 compared to C2.
+In SMTHG, cyclones intensify similarly fast as in CNTL (Fig. 5a, b).
+In particular, cyclones of C3 experience only a slightly weaker intensification in SMTHG, although the SST front that they cross barely exists in SMTHG.

-These results support the findings of TSSa, who related the intensification of cyclones in the Gulf Stream region to the low-level baroclinicity associated with the land-sea contrast, hypothesising that a strong SST gradient only weakly modifies the deepening of the cyclones.
-To further clarify the potential role of the land-sea contrast and the SST front on cyclone intensification, we present cyclone-relative composites for the three categories.
-In CNTL, cyclones in C1 are associated with stronger low-level baroclinicity, i.e., a stronger temperature gradient at 850 hPa, compared to C2 (Fig. S11), because cyclones in C1 propagate close to the United States coast.
-Cyclones in C2, however, are characterised by a more maritime propagation (Fig. S9 c,e).
-Cyclones in C3 are associated with an equally strong temperature gradient at 850 hPa (Fig. S11 g-i) as in C1, even though cyclones propagate close to both the coastline and the SST front (Fig. S9g).
+These results support the findings of Tsopouridis et al. (2020a), who related the intensification of cyclones in the Gulf Stream region to the low-level baroclinicity associated with the land-sea contrast, hypothesising that a strong SST gradient only weakly modifies the deepening of the cyclones.
+To further clarify the potential role of the landsea contrast and the SST front on cyclone intensification, we present cyclone-relative composites for the three categories.
+In CNTL, cyclones in C1 are associated with stronger low-level baroclinicity, i.e. a stronger temperature gradient at 850 hPa, compared to C2 (Fig. S11), because cyclones in C1 propagate close to the United States coast.
+Cyclones in C2, however, are characterised by a more maritime propagation (Fig. S9c, e).
+Cyclones in C3 are associated with an equally strong temperature gradient at 850 hPa (Fig. S11g-i) as in C1, even though cyclones propagate close to both the coastline and the SST front (Fig. S9g).
 In SMTHG, the location of cyclones is rather unchanged compared to CNTL (Fig. S9), but cyclones propagate over a considerably weaker SST front.
-However, for cyclones in C3, the temperature gradient at 850 is approximately the same as in CNTL (compare Figs. S11 g-i with S12 g-i), indicating the dominant role of the land-sea contrast to enhance low-level baroclinicity and hence cyclone intensification.
+However, for cyclones in C3, the temperature gradient at 850 hPa is approximately the same as in CNTL (compare Fig. S11g-i with S12g-i), indicating the dominant role of the land-sea contrast in enhancing low-level baroclinicity and hence cyclone intensification.

-In the Kuroshio region, cyclones of C3 are deepening the fastest (approx. 30 hPa/day), followed by cyclones of C1 (approx. 25 hPa/day; Fig. 5d).
-There is a considerable overlap in the interquartile range for the 3 categories and a larger variability compared to the Gulf Stream region.
-Nevertheless, the median of C2 is also above the ones for C1 and C3 before the time of maximum intensification, indicating a clear tendency for weaker intensification in C2, compared to C1 and C3.
-In line with TSSb, C2 becomes the category with the larger deepening rate among the three categories after the time of maximum intensification.
-However, in contrast to TSSb, cyclones of C2 deepen the least before their maximum intensification in both CNTL and SMTHK (Fig. 5d,e).
-We relate this difference to cyclones in the AFES simulations being located further away from an upper-level jet stream than in the ERA-Interim data used in TSSb (not shown), where the upper levels appear to substantially influence the intensification of cyclones in the Kuroshio region.
-Moreover, the limited number of cyclones in the AFES simulations lowers the statistical robustness of these results (24 cyclones in CNTL compared with 97 cyclones in TSSb).
+In the Kuroshio region, cyclones of C3 are deepening the fastest (approx. 30 hPa/d), followed by cyclones of C1 (approx. 25 hPa/d; Fig. 5d).
+There is a considerable overlap in the interquartile range for the three categories and a larger variability compared to the Gulf Stream region.
+Nevertheless, the median of C2 is also above the ones for C1 and C3 before the time of maximum intensification, indicating a clear tendency for weaker intensification in C2 compared to C1 and C3.
+In line with Tsopouridis et al. (2020b), C2 becomes the category with the larger deepening rate among the three categories after the time of maximum intensification.
+However, in contrast to Tsopouridis et al. (2020b), cyclones of C2 deepen the least before their maximum intensification in both CNTL and SMTHK (Fig. 5d, e).
+We relate this difference to cyclones in the AFES simulations being located further away from an upper-level jet stream than in the ERA-Interim data used in Tsopouridis et al. (2020b) (not shown), where the upper levels appear to substantially influence the intensification of cyclones in the Kuroshio region.
+Moreover, the limited number of cyclones in the AFES simulations lowers the statistical robustness of these results (24 cyclones in CNTL compared with 97 cyclones in Tsopouridis et al., 2020b).